DOI-USGS/ISIS3/FY19-Roadmap.md

   - [x] Get the community support forums turned back on
   - [x] Fully transition from RedMine (performance and usability issues) to GitHub
   - :runner: Provide support via GitHub, discussion forums, and other communication platforms
-  - :muscle: Solicit, review, and merge community PR
+  - [x] Solicit, review, and merge community PR

 ## Other ASC Libraries
   * PyHAT